 In June 1978, they introduced the "Star Wheel", which the contestant would spin to determine who they would attempt to match.
 The first person it landed on?
 Dawson.
 The panel performed a mock walk-out in disbelief — including Dawson.

 The original regular format of the Wheel of FortuneBonus Round gave a blank puzzle, for which the contestant had to provide five consonants and a vowel to assist in solving within 15 seconds.
 Before long, most people were choosing R, S, T, L, N, and E (five of the most common consonants, and the most common vowel, in the English language).
 Beginning on October 3, 1988, both versions changed the rules to give players these letters and their choice of three more consonants and a vowel, while also making the puzzles harder (now, it's very rare for R, S, T, L, N, and E to reveal so much as half of the answer) and slashing the time limit to 10 seconds.
 Even then, a very large number of contestants pick C, D, M, and A, because those are among the next most-common, even though this combination doesn't work most of the time.
-Since about 2012, a few Genre Savvy contestants have figured out that B, G, H, and O are generally more effective.
+Since about 2012, a few Genre Savvy contestants have selected B, G, H, and O.

 Also, contestants used to have the option of picking their own prize.
 When a $25,000 cash prize was first offered in 1987, the vast majority of contestants would go for either it or a car.
 This was finally circumvented in September 1989 (but only on the nighttime show) by making it a random draw from five enveloped labeled W-H-E-E-L — one concealed $25,000, the other four contained prizes that changed weekly, and any prize that was won was removed for the rest of the week.
 Beginning in September 1998, the $25,000 envelope was kept in play even if won.
 On September 3, 2001, the prizes changed to three different cars and two $25,000, all of which remained in play all week; on October 22, this changed again to the current 24-envelope Bonus Wheel.